Open Accessibility Menu

 State-of-the-Art Technology

 Casa Colina is home to a broad variety of assistive and treatment technologies that help patients to maximize their recovery and functional independence.
-As a resident, you’ll get to use state-of-the-art equipment like a new Natus EMG machine and Mindray M8 Elite ultrasound machine.
-You will also see patients work with exoskeleton technology and Functional Electrical Stimulation technology like RTI-Stim bikes and Bioness devices.
+Residents use state-of-the-art equipment, including EMG and ultrasound machines.
+Residents are also exposed to therapeutic tools like exoskeleton technology and Functional Electrical Stimulation technology such as RTI-Stim bikes and Bioness devices.

 Experienced Faculty